starters-dev/kotlin-vertx-boilerplate/README.md

 ### How to run:

 * Clone the repo: `git clone https://github.com/kanzitelli/kotlin-vertx-boilerplate.git`
-* Rename the folder if needed: `mv kotlin-vertx-boilerplate new_name`
+* Rename the folder if needed: `mv kotlin-vertx-boilerplate new_name` (*note:* if you want to rename the package then it would be safer to do it directly in the IntelliJ Idea)
 * `$ cd new_name/`
 * `$ gradle build`
 * `$ gradle run`